ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-sales/orders.md

 White or grey has no significant meaning, it's just a visual enhancement to ensure you can easily see a row to the end.

-A <span style={{color: 'yellow'}}>Bright yellow</span> highlight means the order is locked because it has been forwarded but not cleared by the cashier.
+A <span style={{backgroundColor: 'yellow', color: 'black', padding: '2px 8px'}}>Bright yellow</span> highlight means the order is locked because it has been forwarded but not cleared by the cashier.

-A <span style={{backgroundColor: "#666666", color: 'white', padding: '2px 8px'}}>Dark grey</span> highlight means the order is Locked because its final bill has been printed.
+A <span style={{backgroundColor: "#666666", color: 'white', padding: '2px 8px'}}>Dark grey</span> highlight means the order's final bill has been printed.

-A <span style={{color: 'pink', padding: '2px 8px'}}>Pink</span> highlight means the order is Locked because its in the process of a return.
+A <span style={{backgroundColor: 'pink', color: 'black', padding: '2px 8px'}}>Pink</span> highlight means the order is Locked because its in the process of a return.

 **You cannot add items to a locked bill**.
 The locked column of the row will show 'YES' and the 'lock-status' column describes the reason the order is locked.